Heat Pump F-Gas Regulations UK: What Homeowners Need to Know

 Engineer Certification

 Anyone who installs, services, maintains, or decommissions equipment containing F-gases must hold a valid F-gas handling certificate.
-For heat pump installers, this is in addition to their MCS certification.
-You should always verify that your installer or service engineer holds current F-gas certification before allowing them to work on your system.
+This is in addition to MCS certification for installers.

 The Shift to R290 (Propane)